wasmerio/wasmer-js/packages/wasmfs/README.md

 });
 ```

-## Documentation
+## Reference API

-For documentation on `@wasmer/wasm-terminal`, such as additional examples and a Reference API.
-Please take a look at the [Wasmer Docs](https://docs.wasmer.io/wasmer-js/wasmer-js).
+The Reference API Documentation can be found on the [`@wasmer/wasmfs` Reference API Wasmer Docs](https://docs.wasmer.io/wasmer-js/reference-api/wasmer-js-reference-api-wasi).

 ## Contributing